foundriesio/docs/source/reference-manual/linux/building-sdk.rst

 The SDK is used to replicate the tools and files from the target image, but without depending on BitBake.
-For details on what the SDK is and a complete description of how to work with it, visit
-`Yocto Project Application Development and the Extensible Software Development Kit <https://docs.yoctoproject.org/kirkstone/sdk-manual/index.html>`_.
+For details on what the SDK is, and a complete description of how to work with it, visit `Yocto Project Application Development and the Extensible Software Development Kit <https://docs.yoctoproject.org/kirkstone/sdk-manual/index.html>`_.

-The LmP can be configured to
-create an SDK install script of the same rootfs image built by the CI.
+The LmP can be configured to create an SDK install script of the same rootfs image built by the CI.
-The SDK install script is created by
-``bitbake <image> -c populate_sdk``.
+The SDK install script is created by ``bitbake <image> -c populate_sdk``.

 When the ``lmp:params:BUILD_SDK`` is set and a new target is created, the SDK install script is also built.

-This configuration increases the build time, so enable the variable only when a new SDK install script is needed.
+This configuration increases the build time, so enable it only when a new SDK install script is needed.

-Change the file
-``ci-scripts/factory-config.yml``
-to include the variable ``BUILD_SDK: "1"``
+Change ``ci-scripts/factory-config.yml`` to include the variable ``BUILD_SDK: "1"``.
-whenever a new SDK install script is needed, as the following example.
+Do this whenever a new SDK install script is needed:

 .. prompt:: text

    lmp:
      params:
          BUILD_SDK: "1"

 The SDK image is available under the ``SDK`` folder.